A WCCCSA Affiliate Program operated by Green River College

 This is an academic-focused study program so you must carry a three-course, 15-credit load, and are expected to fully participate in all activities.

-Patrick Navin, an experienced Green River faculty member, will lead the group and teach the curriculum along with local faculty members.
-Marcie Sims, another Green River instructor, will teach an online Creative Writing class.
-Local program managers will serve as hosts and advisors and will arrange for Japanese students to serve as campus attendants.
-These students will assist with language, customs, and cultural adjustments, and city exploration.
-It is a great opportunity to practice their English, so everybody wins!
+Chad White, an experienced Bellevue College faculty member, will lead the group and teach the curriculum along with local faculty members.
+Local program managers will serve as hosts and advisors and will arrange the classes and provide support throughout the program.
+They can assist students with language, customs and cultural adjustments, and city exploration.

 English: Creative Writing – 5 credits (online)